OSInside/cloud-builder/doc/source/index.rst

 ===========================

 .. note::
-   {CB} in version |version| is a fresh and new project.
+   {CB} in version |version| is a new project in its early days.
    Some parts are still in development and some parts are still missing.
+For details on the current state or the roadmap to v1.x.x just reach out.

 .. toctree::
    :maxdepth: 1

    infrastructure_setup
    git_package_source_setup
+   kafka_broker_setup
    commands

 .. sidebar:: Links